 It’s a family affair at BaRnby’s, with self-taught cook Cary Dennis ably assisted by her partner Steve, mother Jenifer and her aunt, Jean.

-On Saturday nights Cary runs themed bistro nights at her base in Blyth’s Memorial Hall.
+Cary runs themed bistro nights.
 These could be Middle Eastern, French, Italian, Spanish or Greek, and with numbers limited to between 13-16 diners, it’s essential to book in advance.
 She also provides bespoke catering for private and corporate clients and offers hampers and posh picnics.